 Candidate applying under OBC quota has to satisfy the caste and creamy layer requirement details.
 National Commission for Backward Classes (NCBC) websites may be seen for reference :

-Candidate applying under this quota are to produce a Caste Certificate issued not earlier than September 01, 2017 from the Competent Authority of the respective States/ Union Territories certifying that they don’t belong to the creamy layer.
+Candidate applying under this OBC quota are to produce a Caste Certificate issued not before April 01, 2020 from the Competent Authority of the respective States/ Union Territories certifying that they don’t belong to the creamy layer.
 Failure to produce an appropriate certificate shall make the candidate ineligible.